impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

 So we're capturing the output of whatever the curly braces send to `stdout`, and redirecting it to `stderr`.
 I happen to know from prior experience that `stdout` is short-hand for "standard out", and `stderr` means "standard error".
 I have a vague notion of what these terms mean, but I'm not sure I could verbalize what they actually refer to.

-I Google "stdout stdin stderr" and get [this link](https://web.archive.org/web/20230309084428/https://www.tutorialspoint.com/understanding-stdin-stderr-and-stdout-in-linux){:target="_blank" rel="noopener"} as the first result.
+I Google "stdout stdin stderr" and get [this link](https://web.archive.org/web/20230309084428/https://www.tutorialspoint.com/understanding-stdin-stderr-and-stdout-in-linux){:target="_blank" rel="noopener" } as the first result.
 From reading it, I learn that:

  - these three things are called "data streams".
  - "...a data stream is something that gives us the ability to transfer data from a source to an outflow and vice versa.
 The source and the outflow are the two end points of the data stream."